vystrcild/llm-dataset-processor/README.md

 - 🔄 Automatic retries for failed requests
 - ✅ JSON validation for structured outputs

 ## Placeholders
-You can specify columns of input dataset in your prompt.
+You can specify columns of the input dataset in your prompt.
 For example, if you have a dataset with columns `title` and `content`, you can use placeholders like `{{title}}` and `{{content}}` to access their values in the prompt.

 Nested fields are also supported, e.g., `{{metadata.title}}` to access the title field within the `metadata` object.

-You could use multiple placeholders in a single prompt.
+You can use multiple placeholders in a single prompt.

-Placeholders are replaced with exact values from the input dataset for each item in the dataset, so be careful with crafting your prompt.
+Placeholders are replaced with exact values from the input dataset for each item, so be careful when crafting your prompt.

 ❌ **Bad practice:**
 ```